EwanClarke/orienteering-problem-api/README.md

 ## Local running of the API

-To run the API from the repository root using the included app in the `orienteering-api` directory, point uvicorn at the module and use `--app-dir` because the directory name contains a hyphen (not a valid Python package identifier):
+To run the API from the repository root using the included app in the `orienteering-api` directory:

 ```powershell
 uvicorn orienteering-api.main:app --reload --port 8080